-Alexandra excels at organization, leadership, communication, and decision making.
-Her history as a scenic painter, paired with her ability to be a strategic planner with hands-on experience in budget and schedule adherence, gives her a real-world idea of cost measurement and time management.

 In addition to the artistic skills required for fabrication, Alexandra excels at organization, leadership, communication, and decision making.
+Her history with both art and construction, paired with her hands-on experience in budget and schedule adherence, gives her a real-world idea of cost measurement and time management.

-In her role of Production & Design Coordinator at AOA, these skills allow her to manage fabrication and installation teams while ensuring that all aspects of a project exceed the expectations of clients and guests.
+In her role at AOA, these skills allow her to manage fabrication and installation teams while ensuring that all aspects of a project exceed the expectations of clients and guests.
 This is achieved early on during the design process, where she advises AOA’s design team in practical production and buildability.
 Successful production and installation of props and scenery requires Alexandra to be a strategic planner as well as a quick and effective problem solver.
 She is proficient at understanding the strengths of her team members and utilizing those strengths to produce work of the best quality, while always prioritizing safety.
-While coordinating production and jobsite activities, Alexandra works closely with project owners and general contractors in order to efficiently collaborate toward on-schedule and on-budget attractions.
+Alexandra works closely with project owners and general contractors in order to efficiently collaborate toward on-schedule and on-budget attractions.